SUNET/nagios-argus-glue/README.md

 ## How it works

 `nagios_argus_glue` acts as a script meant to be triggered on each nagios check.
-Provided that the check is enabled for notification enabled and it matches the criteria of raising a new or closing an existing alarm, an update will be sent to Argus using the Argus API.
+Provided that the check is enabled for notification and it matches the criteria of raising a new or closing an existing alarm, an update will be sent to Argus using the Argus API.

 ## Configuration